-If you live in Baltimore, you already know it’s a family friendly city, but we may have discovered some great things to do with kids that you’ve overlooked.
-If you’re a visitor, prepare to be amazed at how easy it is to get around the city and how many free or cheap activities and attractions there are for kids.
+If you live in Baltimore, you already know it’s a family-friendly city, but there may be some great things to do with kids that you’ve overlooked.
+As a visitor, see how many free or cheap activities and attractions there are to do with your kids.

-2—At the Baltimore Museum of Art, admission is free everyday.
-Use the family activity booklets in the African, American and Modern galleries; take an audio guided tour of 20 items of special interest to kids; participate in free family Sundays (2-5 p.m.) all summer
+2. At the Baltimore Museum of Art, admission is free everyday.
+Use the family activity booklets in the African, American and Modern galleries.
+Take an audio guided tour of 20 items of special interest to kids.
+Participate in Free Family Sundays (2pm-5pm), with hands-on art-making workshops.

-3—Get wet and stay cool in the 53 interactive jets of the Walter Sondheim Fountain in West Shore Park on the Baltimore Waterfront.
+4. Get wet and stay cool in the summertime in the 53 interactive jets of the Walter Sondheim Fountain in West Shore Park on the Baltimore Waterfront.
 West Shore park features a “great lawn” that provides fun, family-friendly opportunities at the harbor.

-5–Visit Fort McHenry, the place where American troops stopped a British invasion during the War of 1812 and also inspired our national anthem.
+6. Check out Fort McHenry, the place where American troops stopped a British invasion during the War of 1812 and also inspired our national anthem.
 Listen to a ranger talk.
 Watch weekend drill, musket and artillery demonstrations.

-8–Chill out while the kids play by the lake at Patterson Park, a terrific inner-city green space.
+9. Chill out while the kids play by the lake at Patterson Park, a beautiful inner-city green space.
 Climb to the top of the park’s iconic pagoda to get a bird’s eye view of the city or go ice skating at the Dominic “Mimi” DiPietro Family Skating Center.

-9–Watch a free family movie outdoors during the American Visionary Arts Museum’s “Flicks from the Hill” series on Thursdays during July and August.
+10. Watch a free family movie outdoors during the American Visionary Arts Museum’s “Flicks from the Hill” series on Thursdays during July and August.
 The natural amphitheater of the Hughes Family Outdoor Theater on Federal Hill seats more than a thousand people with a great view of the 30-foot wide screen and the lights of the city.
-The museum is also open and free from 5 to 9 p.m. on movie nights.
+The museum is also open and free from 5pm to 9pm on movie nights.

-10–Watch street performers–musicians, singers, magicians, dancers, jugglers–free at the Harborplace Amphitheater between the Harborplace Pavilions.
-At night, a variety of bands give free concerts Friday, Saturday and Sunday.
+11. Watch street performers–musicians, singers, magicians, dancers, jugglers–free at the Harborplace Amphitheater between the Harborplace Pavilions.
+In the summer, a variety of bands give free concerts on Friday, Saturday and Sunday evenings.

-12–Lunch with the ducks in the Harry & Jeanette Weinberg Waterfront Park, a Certified Wildlife Habitat just outside of the National Aquarium.
+13. Lunch with the ducks in the Harry & Jeanette Weinberg Waterfront Park, a Certified Wildlife Habitat just outside of the National Aquarium.
 The area provides wildlife with food, water, shelter, and a place to raise their young — see a map of naturally occurring species sightings here.

-16–Stargaze for free on Fridays in the summer 5:30-9 p.m. at the observatory in the Maryland Science Center.
+17. Stargaze for free on Fridays from 5:30pm to 9pm at the observatory in the Maryland Science Center.

-18–Okay, the Maryland Zoo isn’t free–or particularly cheap–but there are so many cool family friendly activities that it’s worth a splurge for one of the special events for kids.
-Choose one, buy the tickets before they sell out, and skip Starbucks for a month to recoup the expense.
+Bonus: Okay, the Maryland Zoo isn’t free–or particularly cheap–but there are so many cool family friendly activities that it’s worth a splurge for one of the special events for kids.
+If your family really enjoys the zoo, you may want to consider becoming a member.